 In addition, the state of Colorado mandates specific inflation protection guidelines for policies under the Partnership, which helps benefits keep pace with growing inflation and rising costs.

-The cost of LTC insurance in Colorado is priced in a similar way to other insurance policies.
+The cost of long-term care insurance in Colorado is priced in a similar way to other insurance policies.
 The premiums will depend on an array of factors, often with age, health, and coverage being some of the most impactful factors.

 To know what kinds of coverage you need, it’s important to understand the average costs for long-term care in Colorado, as well as how those numbers stack up to the national averages.
 Take a look, you might be surprised: